 singularity shell command.
 This is useful for development purposes.
 Use the

 -w | --writable option to make changes inside the container permanent.

 hra0031@login4:~$ singularity shell -w ubuntu.img Singularity: Invoking an interactive shell within container...
 Singularity ubuntu.img:~> cat /etc/lsb-release DISTRIB_ID=Ubuntu DISTRIB_RELEASE=16.04 DISTRIB_CODENAME=xenial DISTRIB_DESCRIPTION="Ubuntu 16.04.3 LTS"

-A command can be run inside the container (without interactive shell) by invoking
+A command can be run inside the container (without an interactive shell) by invoking the

 singularity exec command.